peterbe/howsmywifi/README.md

 router is unlikely to be the bottleneck so this ultimately measures your broadband.

-This is a NodeJS script that opens `https://fast.com` with a headless browser, hangs on till it gets a speed measurement.
-Then it records this number in a database.
+This is a NodeJS script that opens [Fast.com](https://fast.com), written by Netflix, with a headless browser, hangs on till it gets a speed measurement.
+Then it records this number in a local database.

 You run it like this: